An In-depth Investigation of User Response Simulation for Conversational Search: User Response Simulation Task

-Following USi \cite{sekulic2022evaluating}, our user response simulation task aims to train a system to generate responses as above.
-Formally, given the user search query $q$, search intent $i$, and clarifying question $cq$, a user response simulation system should generate an answer $a$ in natural language that is consistent with the user's search intent $i$.
-Specifically, in the above example,
+Despite their differences, all of them are consistent with the original search intent.
+Therefore, we define our user response simulation task as follows: Given the user search query $q$, search intent $i$, and clarifying question $cq$, a user response simulator should generate an answer $a$ in natural language that is consistent with $i$.

-Some previous work approached the task of user response simulation for conversational search differently.
-Recall from Section~\ref{sec:related} that CoSearcher \cite{salle2021studying} builds a system to respond to yes-no questions, while we propose to answer all types of clarifying questions.